dmx-systems/dmx-ldap/README.md

 Note: For self signed certificates, dm4.ldap.server must contain the hostname of the certificate, not the IP address.

-Known logging modes are:
+Known logging values are:

-- production (default): Only warnings and errors are logged including possible misconfigurations.
+- INFO (default): Only warnings and errors are logged including possible misconfigurations.
-- troubleshooting: Hints, warning and errors are extensively logged during configuration and runtime phase.
+- DEBUG: Hints, warning and errors are extensively logged during configuration and runtime phase.

 #### Changelog